demozonex-dev/Hack/Datadesk/readme.md

 ![](./Pictures/Explorer1.png)

-- First you need to sign to Azure with your credentials
+- First you need to sign in to Azure with your credentials

 ![](./Pictures/Explorer2.png)